Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Diagrammatic methods and the Parquet Formalism

 The parquet equations in the spin diagonalized representation are \begin{widetext}

 \end{widetext}

-It is important to note that if we substitute the irreducible vertices $\Gamma$ (Eqs.~\ref{Gamma_d}, \ref{Gamma_m}, \ref{Gamma_s}, and \ref{Gamma_t}) into the Bethe-Salpeter equation (Eqs.~\ref{SD_BSPH_EQ} and \ref{SD_BSPP_EQ}) the crossing symmetries (that are a consequence of the Pauli exclusion principle) in the full vertex $F$ is automatically satisfied regardless of the numerical values of the vertex ladders $\Phi$ and $\Psi$, assuming the fully irreducible vertices, $\Lambda$, obey the crossing symmetries.
+It is important to note that if we substitute the irreducible vertices $\Gamma$ (Eqs.~\ref{eq:Gamma_d}, \ref{eq:Gamma_m}, \ref{eq:Gamma_s}, and \ref{eq:Gamma_t}) into the Bethe-Salpeter equation (Eqs.~\ref{SD_BSPH_EQ} and \ref{SD_BSPP_EQ}) the crossing symmetries (symmetry relations of the vertex that are a consequence of the Pauli exclusion principle for identical fermionic particles) in the full vertex $F$ is automatically satisfied regardless of the numerical values of the vertex ladders $\Phi$ and $\Psi$, assuming the fully irreducible vertices, $\Lambda$, obey the crossing symmetries.
 We write all the full vertices explicitly in the following, using only the vertex ladders, $\Phi$, $\Psi$, and the fully irreducible vertices, $\Lambda$. \begin{widetext}

-\end{widetext} These relations can allow us to restore the crossing symmetry for the full vertices without heavy computational overhead.
-Additionally, the parquet formalism enables the identification of separate channel contributions in discerning the origin of instabilities identified in the susceptibility.
-This is seen in the expression of the full vertex of Eqs.(\ref{eq:F_d}, \ref{eq:F_m}, \ref{eq:F_s}, \ref{eq:F_t}) that include cross-channel terms.\cite{S_Yang_2011}

-Disentangling the nature of diverging correlations: A key feature of the parquet equations is that they express the contribution to a given scattering channel of processes from other channels.
-This is essential in understanding the mechanisms for key processes and phase transitions...